 - Robert A. Heinlein's The Puppet Masters.
 A map is used to show the extent of parasite infestation in the U.S., with areas controlled by the parasites glowing red, those under human control in green, and contested areas in amber.
 Several times the red areas of the map are described as expanding, showing a spread of the parasites.

-- War Against The Chtorr.
+- The War Against the Chtorr.
 Jim McCarthy is shown an official government map of the alien infestation by his Colonel Badass girlfriend.
 She then uses her top secret classification to show him the real extent of the problem.
 There's hardly a place in Southern California that hasn't been infested.

 - Shattered Continent: An out-of-date one is found in the sub-levels of an abandoned military base, which was being used to track the spread of nuclear fallout from the bombing of Konigsberg.

-- In the New Jedi Order series of novels for the Star Wars Expanded Universe, each book has a map of the galaxy at the start.
+- In the New Jedi Order series of Star Wars Legends novels, each book has a map of the galaxy at the start.
 As the series goes on, each map shows how far the Yuuzhan Vong have gotten in their invasion of the galaxy, starting at the galaxy's edge and gradually making their way towards the Core, taking a large swath of territory in the process.